moderndeveloper-students/mastering-github-students-project/git-branch.md

 ## A note on Git Branch tracking

-Sometimes a developer will find that they need to amend the upstream branch they are tracking for a local branch they are working on, and this can be done with the help of the `-u` option.
+A 'tracking branch' in Git is a local branch that is connected to a remote branch (referred to as the upstream branch).
+When you push and pull commits on your local branch, it automatically pushes and pulls to the remote branch that it is tracking.
+Sometimes a developer will find that they need to amend the upstream branch they are tracking, and this can be done with the help of the `-u` option.
 Lets take the branch example of "john-testing-branch" once again, and lets set it to track the origin.
 Note the position of the flag this time around:

   ```
   git branch john-testing-branch -u origin